winesapOS/winesapOS/CONTRIBUTING.md

     - Source: `files/winesapos_logo_icon.png`
 - `/home/winesap/.winesapos/winesapos-upgrade-remote-stable.sh` = The script used for the winesapOS Upgrade wizard.
 It pulls the latest upgrade script from the "stable" branch of winesapOS.
     - Source: `scripts/winesapos-upgrade-remote-stable.sh`
-- `/home/winesap/Desktop/README.txt` = A read me file on the desktop that links to the GitHub page of winesapOS, explains the winesapOS wizards, and lists out all application shortcuts found on the desktop and what they are for.
-    - Source: created as part of `scripts/winesapos-install.sh`

 ## Build